-- They have 3 or fewer units remaining to complete their program. - These 3 units are not required Research units. - The remaining units will be completed by the end of Fall session following commencement.
+- They have 3 or fewer units remaining to complete their program. - The remaining units will be completed by the end of Fall session following commencement.

 Credential students may petition to participate in Commencement if they meet the following conditions:

 - They have 6 or fewer units in statutory requirement classes remaining to complete their program. - The remaining units will be completed by the end of Fall session following commencement.